 - 6.11 This scheme could operate until a change in circumstances or break in claim.
-The details of operation are part of the consultation. - 6.12 As with Option 2 except approximately an additional 261 individuals will receive Transitional Protection.
-This results in 2297 individuals having the same/better reduction. - 6.13 This option could deliver future operational savings in subsequent financial years following the introduction. - 6.14 This option will ensure that no customer is financially 'worse off' on the introduction of a new CTR Scheme.
+The details of operation are part of the consultation. - 6.12 As with Option 2 except approximately an additional 171 individuals will receive Transitional Protection.
+This results in 2459 individuals having the same/better reduction.
+The transitional cost for 2023/24 would have an estimated cost of £24.4K to be funded from the COVID19 earmarked reserve. - 6.13 This option could deliver future operational savings in subsequent financial years following the introduction. - 6.14 This option will ensure that no customer is financially 'worse off' on the introduction of a new CTR Scheme.